The best business technology story reveals several data points that tell a very compelling story

 Of course, they skip over a few details to on their way to the good stuff.
 Comparing an 89.8% win rate and a 15.7% win rate was totally irrelevant.
 The company piloted the technology with the renewal managers for a product line that has almost no viable competition.
 For several years running, the client had successfully won approximately 90 percent of these renewal opportunities…exactly what they produced during this pilot with the new technology.
 Likewise, the cycle time and price discounting levels hadn’t budged when we look at this product line’s renewal history over several years.

+The story of the best business technology is not necessarily a story of numbers.
 Big numbers tend to strike a psychological nerve.
-1,000 sales opportunities and the 898 wins feel like big numbers.
+One thousand sales opportunities and the 898 wins feel like big numbers.
 AwsumTek’s clever marketers hit us with these stats in the first paragraph to ensure that our collective subconscious would be screaming “This is legit!”
 For most companies in their target market, 1,000 sales opportunities is a healthy subset of the total opportunity pool that they would see in a year.
 However, this case study was done on a multinational company with dozens of business units and products.
 1,000 opportunities represented a drop in the bucket for this company which had tens of thousands of opportunities open at the time of the “experiment.”

 Trust us!
 But if you don’t its free anyway!